 Language models have intelligence without thoughts

 I’m very, very optimistic about LLMs.
-Unlike most people who have gotten used to the existence of LLMs, I actually think they’re magic.
-Not magical, magic.
+Unlike most people who have gotten used to the existence of LLMs, I actually think they’re magical.

 Moreover, I find the whole AGI debate, and companies stating achieving AGI as a goal, completely meaningless.
 I’m planning to gather my thoughts about this in a blog post later, but in short, I honestly believe modern LLMs are AGI already.
 I don’t really know how these companies define AGI, but to me, if I can present a brand new problem to the LLM, and if it can work out a solution based on its training data, even if the training data did not include that specific problem, that looks like pretty general intelligence to me.
 Sure, it’s not the supercomputer Deep Thought from The Hitchhiker’s Guide to the Galaxy, but that means it’s not intelligent enough, not that it’s not intelligence.